 How much accident compensation can I get for accidents at work?

-Once our advisers have established whether you have a valid claim, you will want to know how much money you are entitled to.
+Once our team have established whether you have a valid claim, you will want to know how much money you are entitled to.
 With many years of experience in personal injury, we can inform you of what your claim may be worth.
 We understand that no two claims are the same, and we will treat you as a person, not a number.

 You may be able to claim for loss of earnings.
 Additionally, you can claim for pain and suffering as well as your physical injuries caused by the injury or accident, such as mental anguish.
 Our team of experts will consider medical costs or support you might need in more serious cases, such as adaptations or ongoing care.

 The amount of compensation you can claim against your employer (or their insurance company) will depend on the seriousness of your injury.
 The following are some examples of the amount of compensation you could claim at the lower end of the scale: